istio/istio/tests/e2e/UsingGKE.md

 ```

 **Option 3:** Testing local changes
 If you want to test on uncommitted changes to master istio:

+***Option A*** Use in-cluster local registry
+If environment variable `HUB` is not set, local registry will be setup before test.
+All local codes will be compiled/dockered and pushed to it .

+* MacOS ONLY
+Add `docker.for.mac.localhost:5000` to insecure registries in the docker daemon setting before running the tests.
+Make sure you have followed this [doc](../local/localregistry/setup_bluemix.md) to configure docker daemons on all nodes.

+*Option B*

 * Create a PR with your change.
 * This will trigger istio-presubmit.sh.
 At the end of this script, it creates docker images for mixer, pilot, ca, with
 your changes and upload them to container registry.
 See the logs of this istio-presubmit.sh and at the end there must